rkwebproject/Post-Type-Generator/README.md

 Generate multiple Post Type

-Include Create post_type.php in your theme function file
+Include post_type.php in your theme function file

 Add this code to function